Mike Nifong: Duke lacrosse case

 In 2006, Nifong pursued rape, sexual assault, and kidnapping charges against Reade Seligmann, Collin Finnerty, and David Evans, three white members of the Duke University men's lacrosse team.
-The accusation of sexual assault was made by Crystal Mangum, one of two local black women who the lacrosse team had hired to work as strippers for a party.
+The false accusations of sexual assault was made by Crystal Mangum, one of two local black women hired by the lacrosse team to work as strippers for a party.
 The case attracted national and international media attention.

-Former New York Times public editor Daniel Okrent wrote, the case "conformed too well to too many preconceived notions of too many in the press: white over black, rich over poor, athletes over non-athletes, men over women, educated over non-educated."
+Daniel Okrent, former public editor of the New York Times, wrote that the Duke case "conformed too well to too many preconceived notions of too many in the press: white over black, rich over poor, athletes over non-athletes, men over women, educated over non-educated."

 In the first weeks of the case, Nifong gave an estimated 50 to 70 interviews.
 On the day he received his first briefing by police, March 27, 2006, he told the press, "The circumstances of the rape indicated a deep racial motivation for some of the things that were done."
 By April 1, he had made 48 statements to the press, including assertions that others present at the party where the alleged assault took place were covering for the accused players, saying, "I would like to think that somebody who was not in the bathroom has the human decency to call up and say, 'What am I doing covering up for a bunch of hooligans?'"
 Initial media reports on the case largely reflected Nifong's statements and opinions.

 Nifong said in a court hearing on October 27, six months after the arrest of Seligmann, Finnerty, and Evans, that he had not yet interviewed the alleged victim.
 "I haven't talked with her about the facts of that night...We're not at that stage yet."
 According to Nifong, none of his assistants had discussed the case with her, either.